JoshuaGraham14/ML-based_Stock_Signal_Prediction_System/README.md

 - **Data Collection:** Fetches stock data using the Twelve Data API, using a custom API handler, with integrated caching and data processing capabilities.
 - **Technical Indicators:** Computes and fetches over 10 technical indicators (e.g., EMA, RSI and n-day regressions) as features for model training.
 - **Stock Signal Classification:** Uses logistic regression to classify stock price points as local minima or maxima, generating actionable buy/sell signals.
+- **Backtesting:** Includes a backtesting simulation script that evaluates trading strategies using historical data, optimising for maximum profitability.
 - **Visualisation:** Provides tools to visualise stock trends and model predictions using Matplotlib and Seaborn, enhancing decision-making.
 - **Extensibility:** Easily adaptable for different stocks and trading intervals.